cguz/cguz.github.io/site/index.markdown

 <img src="{{ "/assets/images/cesar.png" | absolute_url }}"
 width="40%" hspace="20" align="right">

-I am a passionate researcher and software engineer with a Ph.D. in Artificial Intelligence at the Polytechnic University of Valencia, Spain.
+I am a passionate researcher and software and system engineer with a Ph.D. in Artificial Intelligence at the Polytechnic University of Valencia, Spain.
 My expertise bridges the fields of multi-agent planning & execution, machine learning, and space.

 My mother tongues are Rust, Java and Python, but I also speak C/C++ and PDDL.
 Most recently, I worked remotely as a Senior AI and Software Engineer.

-With over 18 years of professional and academic experience in computer science, software and system engineering, I have a proven track record in (for more details on all that, check out [my research](/research/)):
+With over 18 years of professional experience I've tackled fascinating challenges in computer science, software, and system engineering.
+Here are some highlights (check out my full [my portfolio](/portfolio/) for more):

-- Applying AI to solve complex problems in the space sector, utilizing Model-Based Systems Engineering (MBSE) approaches.
-Led projects like the SaaSy ML for OPS-SAT and currently manage technical aspects of the ESTRACK Planning System.
+- I use AI to solve complex problems in the space sector, utilizing Model-Based Systems Engineering (MBSE) approaches.
+I even led projects like the SaaSy ML for OPS-SAT and currently manage the technical aspects of a cool ESA Planning System.
-- I actively research and deploy AI solutions for spacecraft, including denoising images for OPS-SAT using ML techniques (GANs).
-I apply Responsible AI and Cybersecurity for AI, evident in my development of generative AI models (such as, Flan-T5, Llama2, GPT-J-6b) trained on GPUs using SLURM and following the MLOps methodology.
+- I research and deploy cutting-edge AI solutions for spacecraft, like reducing image noise by a whopping 98% for OPS-SAT using Generative Adversarial Networks (GANs).
+- I am passionate about AI Responsible and Secure, and I put that into practice with projects like training Generative AI models (such as, Mistral, Flan-T5, Llama2, GPT-J-6b) on GPUs using SLURM and following the MLOps methodology.
-- I contribute to cutting-edge projects for ESA and EU, focusing on applying multi-agent planning and execution, AI, and improving MBSE architectures and ontologies for spacecraft missions using ML.
+- I contribute to cutting-edge projects for NASA, ESA and EU, focusing on applying multi-agent planning and execution, AI, and improving MBSE architectures and ontologies for space missions using ML.

 I am a strong advocate for helping European organizations leverage the power of data through AI.